hmsgit/nrpcle/hbp_nrp_cle/doc/source/architecture/simulation_states.rst

 The ROS Simulation Factory is a factory ROS node that spawns ROS server instances and equips them with a CLC.
 This CLC is generated from an experiment description generating code for the transfer functions that are described using the :doc:`BIBI-configuration`.
+The ROS Simulation Factory is implemented in the package :doc:`hbp_nrp_cleserver`.